sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>totem-pl-parser</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Totem Playlist Parser library
+Short desc    : Totem Playlist Parser library
 URL          : https://wiki.gnome.org/Apps/Videos
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : A library to parse and save playlists, as used in music and movie players.
+Descript     : A library to parse and save playlists, as used in music and movie players.
 ```

 </details>